Cornelius, North Carolina: 2000 census

+Income and poverty

 According to Claritas Market Statistics, the median household income in 2010 was $83,789.

 Schools and libraries

 School system

 The citizens of Cornelius attend the Charlotte-Mecklenburg Schools.
 Elementary schools include Cornelius Elementary and JV Washam Elementary.
 Middle schools include Bailey Middle School.
 William A. Hough High School is the zoned high school.
 Hough opened in August 2010, and currently serves over 2,000 students.